ljubicicrobert/SSIMS/README.md

 I wish to express my gratitude to the following people (in no particular order):

+[Mrs. Sophie Pierce](https://www.worcester.ac.uk/about/profiles/sophie-pearce) - for motivating me to start the work in the first place;

 [Dr Budo Zindović](https://www.grf.bg.ac.rs/fakultet/pro/e?nid=153) - for helping me with many implementational details and extensive testing of the tool;

-[Mrs. Sophie Pierce](https://www.worcester.ac.uk/about/profiles/sophie-pearce) - for motivating me to start the work in the first place;
+[Mrs. Dariia Strelnikova](https://www.fh-kaernten.at/en/en/faculty-and-staff-details?personId=4298793872) for supporting and reviewing the work related to the image enhancement;

-[Mrs. Dariia Strelnikova](https://www.fh-kaernten.at/en/en/faculty-and-staff-details?personId=4298793872) and [Dr Anette Eltner](https://tu-dresden.de/bu/umwelt/geo/ipf/photogrammetrie/die-professur/beschaeftigte/Anette_Eltner?set_language=en) - for testing the software and allowing me to learn from their own work;
+[Mrs. Dariia Strelnikova](https://www.fh-kaernten.at/en/en/faculty-and-staff-details?personId=4298793872) (again) and [Dr Anette Eltner](https://tu-dresden.de/bu/umwelt/geo/ipf/photogrammetrie/die-professur/beschaeftigte/Anette_Eltner?set_language=en) - for testing the software and allowing me to learn from their own work;

 [Dr Alonso Pizarro](https://www.researchgate.net/profile/Alonso_Pizarro) and [Dr Salvador Peña‐Haro](https://www.researchgate.net/profile/Salvador_Pena-Haro) - for providing me with valuable insights into their own work;